Lashakacheishvili/RoulleteApi/readme.md

 - run "update-database" command in package manager console, if you use visual studio.
   Don't forget startup project should be RoulleteApi, but db context is in RoulleteApi.Repository.Ef project.

 <b>Note</b>: There is just one user in database, and regisration functionality is not added for now.
+User credentials:

       {
     	"username": "gisaiashvili",
     	"password": "123456!Aa"
       }

 - Run the project and if everything is cool you will see the Swagger Documentation.